Geoffrey Howe: Resignation

 Howe tendered his resignation on 1 November 1990.
 Sometimes mocked as "Mogadon man" – Mogadon being a well-known sleeping medication – Howe delivered a blow to Thatcher's government in full view of Prime Minister's Questions and a packed House of Commons on 13 November.
 Howe later contended that the Community Charge was incompetently implemented, but it was the direction of European policy rather than domestic rioting that tipped the balance.
 His dispute with Thatcher was over matters of substance more than ones of style; he advocated a move back towards a more centrist position on constitutional and administrative issues, such as taxation and European integration.
-Howe represented a moderate whiggery in the party, being educated, lawyerly, and diligent; while direct, he was conciliatory and collegial in style.
+Howe represented a moderate position in the party, being educated, lawyerly, and diligent; while direct, he was conciliatory and collegial in style.

 Howe wrote a cautiously worded letter of resignation in which he criticised the Prime Minister's overall handling of UK relations with the European Community.
 After largely successful attempts by 10 Downing Street to claim that there were differences only in style, rather than substance, in Howe's disagreement with Thatcher on Europe, Howe chose to send a powerful message of dissent.
 In his resignation speech in the Commons on 13 November 1990, he attacked Thatcher for running increasingly serious risks for the country's future.
-He criticised her for undermining the policies on EMU proposed by her own chancellor and governor of the Bank of England.
+He criticised her for undermining the policies on EMU proposed by her chancellor and governor of the Bank of England.

-He offered a cricket simile for British negotiations on EMU in Europe:

-He ended his speech with an appeal to cabinet colleagues: